Butternut Farm Accommodations

 The keeping room at Butternut Farm -- click here to see the big picture

 Overnight accommodations are in rooms furnished in keeping with the colonial period.
-The only modern touchs are the 20th-century bathrooms, decorated in colonial style.
-Each room includes a private bath, telephone, alarm clock radio, and complimentary sherry and chocolates.
+The only modern touches are the 20th-century bathrooms, decorated in colonial style.
+Each room includes a private bath, wireless Internet, telephone, alarm clock radio, and complimentary sherry and chocolates.
 Two parlors, a “keeping room,” and a sitting room with a video cassette library and fax machine are available for guests.
 A full breakfast with fresh eggs, milk, cheese, and home-made jams is served in the original dining room or in the intimate breakfast room.

 “Wine, dine, or slumber, Butternut Farm is a place out of time.”